-Student use of personal music devices are at the individual teacher's discretion.
-Each teacher will have classroom rules regarding the use of music devices.
+Student use of iPAD as a music device in the classroom is at the individual teacher's discretion.
+Each teacher will have classroom rules regarding the use of the iPAD for listening to music.
 Just as each student is different, each teacher is different.
 Please be respectful and follow the guidelines set forth by each teacher.
-If electronic devices are allowed in a classroom, the music level must be low as to not disturb other students.
-Teachers have the right to ban personal music devices from their room should students fail to follow seminar rules.
-There may be times teachers ask students to use their cell phones for class instruction.
-Parents should call the office when trying to reach students in an emergency situation and not contact students through their cell phone during class time.
-Students are allowed to use their phones during passing periods, break, and at lunch.
+If using the iPAD as a music player is allowed in a classroom, the music level must be low so as to not disturb other students.
+Teachers have the right to ban listening to music in the classroom should students fail to follow the rules.
+Parents must call the office when trying to reach students in an emergency situation and they will not be able to contact students through their cell phone during class time.
+Students are not allowed to use their cell phones or wearable technology when classes are in session at PLHS.
+Cell phones must be off and stored where they are not visible.
+Students are allowed to use their phones during passing periods, break, Power Hour/lunch.
 Violation of the cell phone or electronic device policy will result in disciplinary consequences.